Listening to NPR and new stats of 1 in 5 United States citizens will be aged 65 and older very shortly.

 Frontotemporal dementia

-can show rigidity of movement as the dementia progresses.
+A type of dementia that mainly affects the frontal lobe causing a problem in executive function tasks. can show rigidity of movement as the dementia progresses.
 It is characteristic of Lewy Body dementia, Parkinson's disease dementia, and a group of dementias associated with so-called "parkinson-plus" disorders, such as multiple systems atrophy

 Atrophy

-The shrinkage of tissue or muscle.
+The shrinkage of tissue or muscle., progressive

 Progression

-A disease that is increasing in severity; going from bad to worse over time.
+A disease that is increasing in severity; going from bad to worse over time. supranuclear palsy and a related disorder called corticobasal degeneration

 Degeneration

+Deterioration, usually of tissue, to a lower or less functional form.
 (CBD).
 Frontotemporal dementia sometimes is accompanied by Amyotrophic lateral Sclerous (ALS), so that immobility occurs early in the course of their illness.

 What's new with mobility and balance?